 Policy work

-Alessio's policy research has concentrated on beyond GDP, green industrial policy, the macroeconomics of the euro area, the Italian economy, the EU single market, territorial- and social- inequalities, structural reforms, competitiveness, and issues related to the G7/G20.
+Alessio has several years of experience in European economic policy-making, including from the European Commission and the European Central Bank.
+His policy research has concentrated on beyond GDP, green industrial policy, the macroeconomics of the euro area, the Italian economy, the EU single market, territorial- and social- inequalities, structural reforms, competitiveness, and issues related to the G7/G20.
 He has been a keynote and invited speaker at several conferences, and produced written testimonies for the European Parliament and the Italian Senate.

 Policy papers